 Equity Securities.
 Equity securities typically consist of either a direct minority equity investment in common or membership/partnership interests or preferred stock of a company, and are typically not control-oriented investments.
 Our preferred equity investments, if any, may contain a fixed dividend yield based on the par value of the equity security.
 Preferred equity dividends may be paid in cash at a stipulated date, usually quarterly, and are participating and/or cumulative.
 We may structure such equity investments to include provisions protecting our rights as a minority-interest holder, as well as a "put," or right to sell such securities back to the issuer, upon the occurrence of specified events.
-In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights, which grants us the right to register our equity investments, if any, will typically be made in connection with debt investments to the same companies.
+In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights, which grants us the right to register our equity interest when either the portfolio company or another investor in the portfolio company files a registration statement with the SEC to issue securities.
+Our equity investments, if any, will typically be made in connection with debt investments to the same companies.